Premature ejaculation pills, with so many options, how do you know which ones work and which ones to avoid? We've got

 Let’s now take a closer look at some specific premature ejaculation pills, from herbs to medications.

-You’ll often hear herbal supplements advertised as a way of increasing male sexual stamina and treating premature ejaculation.
+Have you ever heard of delayed ejaculation supplements?
+You’ll often hear about them advertised as a way of increasing male sexual stamina and treating premature ejaculation.

 Secondly: Many brands make outrageous claims about their effectiveness, and they sometimes warn against competing products, making for a mess of contradictory claims.

 St. John’s wort is an herb used in many supplements, and it’s thought to help with a variety of ailments, such as:

 In addition, a 2005 study suggested that St. John’s wort seems to affect the ability of the vas deferens (the sperm carrying tube) to contract, which is another mechanism through which this herb may potentially prevent premature ejaculation.

 Moving on from herbs, let’s take a look at the prescription medicines sometimes used to treat premature ejaculation.

 Allowing serotonin to remain active in the brain for longer periods of time can create a greater sense of psychological well-being.

 Dapoxetine is fast-acting, but it also leaves the body quickly, meaning that serotonin reuptake inhibition doesn't last too long.

 This, combined with the fast-acting, fast-dissipating nature of the drug, makes it a reasonable choice for occasional use as a last longer in bed pill.

 Since that time, the drug has remained in Phase III clinical trials.